-“A hash is nothing but a value which is produced from a base input value by using a cryptographic hashing algorithm.”
+“A hash is nothing but a value with origin from a base input value by using a cryptographic hashing algorithm.”

 We can say that hash value in digital forensics is the sanitized summary of the original data file.
-Hash is the string value or block of the data file which is generated from the original data file using a mathematical forensics hash function algorithm.
+Hash is the string value or block of the data file with the origin from the original data file using a mathematical forensics hash function algorithm.
 The hash value is generally smaller than the original data file.
 It can never be the same for two different files.
 In digital forensics hashing, even if a small change happens in the file, then the hash value of the file will be completely changed automatically.

-Hash function algorithm is especially used in IT and Digital Forensics.
-The hash function value is used in message authentication, digital signatures and various authentications like message authentication codes (MACs), etc. They are also used in hashing for fingerprinting, identifications, identifying files, checksums, detecting duplicates, etc.
+Hash function algorithm is quite trending in IT and Digital Forensics.
+The hash function value is beneficial in message authentication, digital signatures, and various authentications like message authentication codes (MACs), etc. They are also popular in hashing for fingerprinting, identifications, identifying files, checksums, detecting duplicates, etc.

-Hashing is most commonly used for data encryption.
-Some popular forensics hash function algorithms are MD5, SHA1 and SHA256.
+In data encryption, hashing is the most popular concept.
+Some popular forensics hash function algorithms are MD5, SHA1, and SHA256.
 In the upcoming section, we will describe each one of them in detail.

-In cryptography, MD5 is one of the most popular and widely used cryptographic hashing algorithm that produces 128-bit hash value.
-MD5 hashing in computer forensics is employed in various security applications.
+In cryptography, MD5 is one of the most popular and compatible cryptographic hashing algorithms that produces a 128-bit hash value.
+MD5 hashing in computer forensics is useful in various security applications.
 It is a one-way hash function, especially used to check data integrity of the files.
 One cannot generally decrypt the MD5 hash to get the original message.

 It is one of the most widely known cryptographic hash function, which was used and still is in use.
 It is exclusively used to verify the data against unintentional corruption.
 Besides data integrity check, it also helps to verify whether email data is not tampered, once it is loaded in the Inbox folder.
 Thus, it helps to validate the emails in a seamless way.